On rooted $k$-connectivity problems in quasi-bipartite digraphs: Introduction

 We use a method initiated by the author in \cite{N-p}, that extends the Klein-Ravi \cite{KR} algorithm for the {\sc Node Weighted Steiner Tree} problem, to high connectivity problems.
 It was applied later in \cite{N-nw,N-FOCS09} also for node weighted problems, and the same method is used in \cite{CLWZ}; a restricted version of this method appeared earlier in \cite{KN-cr} and later in \cite{FL}.
-The method was further developed by Fukunaga \cite{Fuk} and Chekuri, Ene, and Vakilian \cite{CEV} for prize-collecting problems.
+The method was further developed by Fukunaga \cite{Fuk} and Chekuri, Ene, and Vakilian \cite{CEV} for prize-collecting connectivity problems.

-In the rest of the introduction we briefly survey some literature on rooted connectivity problems.
-The {\sc Directed Steiner Tree} problem admits approximation $O(\ell^3|T|^{2/\ell})$ in time $O(|T|^{2\ell} n^\ell)$, see \cite{Z,CCCD,KP,HRZ}, and also a tight quasi-polynomial time approximation $O(\log^2 |T|/\log \log |T|)$ \cite{GLS,GN}; see also a survey in \cite{E-rg}.
-For similar results for {\sc Rooted Subset $2$-Edge-Connectivity} see \cite{GL}. {\sc Directed Steiner Tree} is $\Omega(\log^2 n)$-hard even on very special instances \cite{HK} that arise from the {\sc Group Steiner Tree} problem on trees; the latter problem admits a matching ratio $O(\log^2 n)$ \cite{GKR}.
+In the rest of this section we briefly survey some literature on rooted connectivity problems.
+The {\sc Directed Steiner Tree} problem admits approximation ratio $O(\ell^3|T|^{2/\ell})$ in time $O(|T|^{2\ell} n^\ell)$ for any integer $\ell$, see \cite{Z,CCCD,KP,HRZ}, and also a tight quasi-polynomial time approximation $O(\log^2 |T|/\log \log |T|)$ \cite{GLS,GN}; see also a survey in \cite{E-rg}.
+For similar results for {\sc Min-Cost Rooted Subset $2$-Edge-Connection} see \cite{GL}. {\sc Directed Steiner Tree} is $\Omega(\log^2 n)$-hard to approximate even on very special instances \cite{HK} that arise from the {\sc Group Steiner Tree} problem on trees; the latter problem admits a tight approximation ratio $O(\log^2 n)$ \cite{GKR}.
 The (undirected) {\sc Steiner Tree} problem was also studied extensively, c.f. \cite{BGRS,GORZ} and the references therein.
-The study of quasi-bipartite instances was initiated for undirected graphs in the 90's \cite{RV}, and the directed version was shown to admit ratio $O(\ln |T|)$ in \cite{FKS,HF}.
+The study of quasi-bipartite instances was initiated for undirected graphs in the 90's \cite{RV}, while the directed version was shown to admits approximation ratio $O(\ln |T|)$ in \cite{FKS,HF}.